stiesssh/de.unistuttgart.ma.backend/README.md

-# Thesis' Backend
+# Dromi Backend
 This is the backend, that handles all the imports from and communication with other tools and also calculates the impacts and creates issues about these impacts

 It is a Spring boot application and supposed to run as a service.

-For a deeper understanding, what this is actually about, please read my thesis u_u.
+Additional Information is provided in the corresponding thesis: http://dx.doi.org/10.18419/opus-12038

 ## HTTP Endpoints